 All three are needed to strengthen a team’s belief in their collective capacity and to ground that belief in evidence.

+The challenge for today’s leaders isn’t whether CLE matters, a growing body of research already suggests that it does.
 The challenge is this: What intentional steps will leadership teams take to cultivate collective efficacy, model it with and for teachers, and continue to evaluate their own impact instead of always expecting teachers to do that?

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.